jamesshore/quixote/ROADMAP.md

   * Use case: "the bottom edge of 'foo' is above the fold (600px)".
   * .max and .min?  `foo.assert({ bottom: top.plus(600).max });`   `foo.assert({ bottom: q.max(600) });`

-## Future To Do

-* Can't create frame with stylesheet AND src document without creating error on iOS Safari (23px???)